Philosophy

 -- the home page for the APA has publications available, a directory of

-addresses of philosophers and departments, and links to
+addresses of philosophers and departments, and links to many other sites.

 - Guide to Philosophy